 Opponents of disenfranchisement claim that the inability to vote stymies felons' 'remittance into a law-abiding society.'
 Yet they neglect to explain why the tonic of voting did not curtail felons from committing crimes initially."

 "Felon Disenfranchisement: Law, History, Policy, and Politics," Fordham Urban Law Journal

-PRO: "We know for a fact that nonunion, blue-collar, Caucasian men vote very disproportionately Republican, and when you look at the felon population in the state of Washington, they are overwhelmingly nonunion, blue-collar, male Caucasians."
+CON: "We know for a fact that nonunion, blue-collar, Caucasian men vote very disproportionately Republican, and when you look at the felon population in the state of Washington, they are overwhelmingly nonunion, blue-collar, male Caucasians."

 Former Washington State Democratic Party Chairman